• facebook

 Read time: 4 minutes

-Mailbox Server Role & Edge Transport Server Role
+Mailbox Server Role and Edge Transport Server Role in Exchange

-The mailbox server role plays a pivotal role in hosting user mailboxes and public folders, while also managing Outlook on the Web and generating the Offline Address Book.
-In contrast, the Edge Transport Server Role enhances mailbox security through robust anti-spam filtering and the formulation of message policies for both incoming and outgoing messages.
-Notably, you have the flexibility to enable both of these essential roles during the Exchange Server installation process.
+The mailbox server role will host the user mailboxes and public folders, operate Outlook on the Web, and generate Offline Address Book.
+Meanwhile, Edge Transport Server Role secures the mailbox by anti-spam filtering and creates message policies for incoming/outgoing messages.
+You can enable both roles while installing the Exchange Server.

 Create an Exchange administrator mailbox

-When setting up the new server, it’s a prudent practice to establish an administrative mailbox and include it in the Organization Management Server Role Group.
-This mailbox will be instrumental whenever you need permissions to initiate the migration from Exchange Server 2016 to 2019.
+On the new Server, it is advisable to create an administrative mailbox and add it to the Organization Management Server Role Group.
+You will use this mailbox when you require permission to start the migration from Exchange Server 2016 to 2019.

 1. Open Exchange Admin Center in the web browser and sign in with your username and password.